It's the most wonderful time of the year!

 1. Make the decision.
 Do you need to provide eggs for your family, or to sell, year round?
 If so, you need to provide at least 14 hours of light per day inside your coop.

-For more detailed information, including the pros and cons, see my article, here.
+For more detailed information about adding extra light in the coop, including the pros and cons, see my article, here.

 3. Providing high protein food as treats can help your hens carry on laying for a little longer.
 Here's a link to my pages about what makes a good high protein treat.
 And if you still have a glut of pumpkins available in your area, they're a good choice for additional vitamins.